jolillie/serverless-slackbot/README.md

 **What:** To create a *quick and efficient way* for Editorial to access the Product-Support *knowledge-base stored in Quip*.
 **How**: Via Slack slash commands

+**Desired Functionality:**

+1. User should type a variation of Slack slash command + (keyword).
+2. Bot should respond with pretext and Quip URL.
+3. When user clicks Quip URL, link should open up in browser.

 ___

 **Proposed app name:**